Towards Improved Input Masking for Convolutional Neural Networks: Proposed Method: Layer Masking

-Any layers after a fully connected layer act on the input as normal.
 We can now create a new model $f_m$ which has the same DAG structure of the original model $f$, except each layer $g^i$ or $h^i$ has been replaced with the corresponding masking version $g^i_m$ or $h^i_m$. $f_m$ acts on an image - mask pair and produces an output which depends only on the unmasked portion of the image.